txdv/LibuvSharp.MySql/README.md

 LibuvSharp.MySql
 ================

-This is a mysql client [LibuvSharp](https://github.com/joyent/LibuvSharp/).
+This is a mysql client for [LibuvSharp](https://github.com/txdv/LibuvSharp/).

 License
 =======